 - Top recycled water suppliers in California.

-In a video about the drought analysis tool, Naegel stated that the goal for Net Positive Bay Area 2050 in the water sector is to have “only locally supplied water,” and pointed out that the Bay Area receives 60 to 80 percent of its water from the snowpack.
+about the drought analysis tool, Naegel stated that the goal for Net Positive Bay Area 2050 in the water sector is to have “only locally supplied water,” and pointed out that the Bay Area receives 60 to 80 percent of its water from the snowpack.
 “If we lose that snowpack we’ll be forced to use only local water,” he said.

 The Bay Area had a GDP of over $738 billion in 2015, which would put it 20th among countries, but two-thirds of its water supply is imported.
 The goal of the SSV’s Net Positive water initiative is a five-year project that focuses on the following: